 Residency Dates: September 1, 2022 - June 30, 2023

 During their time at the Minda de Gunzburg Center for European Studies (CES), Antonucci will investigate the causes and effects of the new politics of insecurity in Europe, specifically the social unease that led citizens in Europe to express increasing support for various forms of populism.
-Antonucci’s research will: develop the theory that connects precarity to populism; transpose measures of socioeconomic insecurity to populist research; and provide new empirical evidence on the link between insecurity and populism in Europe.
+Antonucci expects their research to develop the theory that connects precarity to populism; transpose measures of socioeconomic insecurity to populist research; and provide new empirical evidence on the link between insecurity and populism in Europe.

 Associate Professor, University of Birmingham